ucsb-cs8/w20/_lectures/lect09.md

 ---
 num: Lec 9
 lecture_date: 2020-02-03
-desc:
+desc: while loops, random module
 ready: true
 pdfurl:
 ---

 # HW05 and HW06
 - Both due Sat 2/8 at 11AM
-- https://ucsb-cs8.github.io/w20/work_list/Syllabus has a link to the book in the library reserve
+- <https://ucsb-cs8.github.io/w20/work_list/Syllabus> has a link to the book in the library reserve
 - Read the book before the lab
 - Practice the concepts: don’t just try to solve the specific problem

 # Survey
-- Thank you for the survey!
+- Thank you for the survey responses!
-- I wish the professor would check email more often
+- "I wish the professor would check email more often"
     - Professor is more active on piazza
-- I am not able to make any open lab hours or ninja skills sessions
+- "I am not able to make any open lab hours or ninja skills sessions"
     - Adding more time slots to office hours
-- I wish we could get more into code structure
+- "I wish we could get more into code structure"
     - Walk through a specific example
 - Survey is not closed yet!
-- Anonymous link on syllabus to submit feedback
+- Also, anonymous link on syllabus to submit feedback

 # What we will be reviewing today:
 + Creating Functions